eugenm17/games-py/README.md

 # games-py
-This repositori can help you to creat games on py ;)
+This repositori can help you to create games on py ;)